 - Michael Palin's New Europe (2007), in which he (in rather disconnected journeys), travels around Eastern and Central Europe.
 Sometimes verged on being an Author Tract (albeit a well written, entertaining one) for Palin's pro-The European Union views.

-- Brazil (2012), no, not that movie he was in, but a four-part series in which Palin travels around the fifth-biggest country in the world.
+- Brazil (2012), no, not that movie he was in, but a four-part series in which Palin travels around the fifth-biggest country in the world—then seemingly at the peak of economic prosperity and sociopolitical optimism.

 - Corpsing: He was probably the worst of the Pythons at keeping a straight face.

-- Deadpan Snarker: Quite often in his travelogue voiceovers and even a few times live Palin will express a certain dry wit when things start to go wrong.
+- Deadpan Snarker: Quite often in his travelogue voiceovers Palin will express a certain dry wit when things start to go wrong.
 Even more noticeable in the accompanying followup diaries, which of course give him time to reflect at leisure.

 - Rail Enthusiast: Palin is one, without shame.
 He appeared in Monty Python's Flying Circus as the writer of a murder mystery play whose plot was derailed by the characters arguing about railway timetables, and also as a 'camel spotter'.
 His first travelogue program was titled "Confessions of a Trainspotter" (in which he traveled from London to Kyle of Lochalsh, the end of the line in northern Scotland, and purchased the old station sign to put up in his garden).
 He has had a Virgin high-speed trainset named after him, in a series named after famous explorers (221 130) and his name is also on a Greater Anglia Super Sprinter railcar (153 335).